 Another big thing that’s helped me is finding people who are feeling similar and talking with them.
-I’ve discussed my feelings with my best friend over our weekly zoom call and talked with folks on social media who are going through similar emotions.
+I’ve discussed my feelings with my best friend over our weekly zoom call and spoke with folks on social media who are going through similar emotions.
 And you know?
 It helps.

-Realizing that there are a ton of people who are going through exactly what you are doesn’t make the struggles go away, but it does help to know you aren’t alone.
-And sometimes those people we talk to have developed new methods of coping that we never considered.
+Realizing that a ton of people are going through exactly what you are doesn’t make the struggles go away, but it does help to know you aren’t alone.
+And sometimes, those we talk to have developed new coping methods we never considered.
 My best friend is the one who made me realize that I’ve been in survival mode these past few months.
 Twitter has been helping me cope.
-Commiserating with like minding people helps you feel a sense of community and engagement, which can be comforting in such trying times.
+Commiserating with like-minded people enables you to feel a sense of community and engagement, which can be comforting in such trying times.

 Get Off Social Media

 It’s funny that I’m saying to get rid of social media right after I said my Twitter friends have been helping me cope.
-But I don’t mean get rid of all social media.
-I mean get rid of toxic social media.
+But I don’t mean to get rid of all social media.
+I mean, get rid of toxic social media.
 Facebook is the worst offender to me.
-I have old friends, and family members who have bought into the most insane theories out there, and seeing their hateful rhetoric on a constant basis makes me incredibly anxious.
+I have old friends and family members who have bought into the most insane theories out there, and constantly seeing their hateful rhetoric makes me incredibly anxious.
 But it’s like a train wreck – I can’t look away.
-I have to read the hateful comments, understand where they are getting this crazy information, and even respond with a little bit of sanity.
+I must read the nasty comments, understand where they are getting this crazy information, and even respond with some sanity.